Reference

 Step 1: Analyze the Question

-Determine what the question is really asking: - Is it about task status, progress, dependencies? → Task graph - Is it about pattern effectiveness, domains, quality? → Pattern graph - Is it about relationships between work and patterns? → Both graphs - Is it unrelated to graphs? → Return failure (not your domain)
+Determine what the question is really asking: - Is it about task status, progress, dependencies? → Task graph - Is it about pattern effectiveness, domains, quality? → Pattern graph - Is it about relationships between work and patterns? → Both graphs - Is it about a specific task's history or development? → Task MCP tools (bootstrap, timeline, obs_search) - Is it unrelated to graphs? → Return failure (not your domain)

 Step 4: Synthesize Findings